ROLE

 Ownership comes first, personalized prompts later

 Inner Bloom reframed growth around trust and recognition rather than pressure.
+I shared this with friends and family, who said that:

 -